 The Agriculture Finance Unit of the Environmental Finance Center provides innovative and effective finance expertise to rural communities and farm operations to improve their understanding, development and implementation of strategies to resolve problems and issues of environmental protection and restoration.
 For the Chesapeake Bay watershed, there is particular focus on nutrient and sediment management, water quality, Watershed Implementation Plans, natural resource conservation, and sustainability.
-In 2012 the main endeavor is a set of demonstration projects for thermochemical processing of poultry litter to produce heat and electricity.
+In 2012, the main endeavor was a set of demonstration projects for thermochemical processing of poultry litter to produce heat and electricity.
+See our current and past projects below for more information on the type of assistance we provide.

 The goal of the Manure to Energy Initiative (M2E) is to develop and vet options for poultry farmers which increase their net revenue and reduce sediment and nutrient movement to local waters and the Chesapeake Bay Watershed.
 M2E is leading 5 demonstration projects which employ different hybrid gasification technologies at farm-scale to convert poultry litter to heat and/or electrical energy.
 The co-product is ash which is rich in P and K, and being examined in fertilizer compositions.
 Three demonstration projects are identified in the Delmarva Peninsula, one each in DE, MD and VA.
 There is a project in Pennsylvania’s Lancaster County and one Virginia’s Shenandoah Valley.
 Three projects will produce heat: two projects will produce heat and electricity.